deathbeds/doitoml/README.md

 # `doitoml`

-> Load declarative tasks for [doit] from well-known TOML, JSON, and other files.
+> Load declarative tasks for [doit] from TOML, JSON, YAML, and other files.

 [doit]: https://github.com/pydoit/doit